 2011-2012 Sandalwood Elementary School (closing the achievement gap)

 Reward Schools are recognized in two categories: those Title I schools that have been the highest performing or those Title I schools that have shown the highest amount of progress over a period of time on the Maryland School Assessment (MSA).
-There are four categories of Reward Schools, and the Baltimore County Title I schools that have been recognized in all the categories are as follows:
+There are four categories of Reward Schools, and the Baltimore County Title I schools.

 Distinguished Highest Performing Title I Reward Schools